NCPR/diviner-archive-plugin/readme.txt

 Use a select field to assign a piece of information that comes from a very small list of pre-set choices to each of your archive item.
 Examples: Art Format, with the choices being Painting, Sculpture, or Digital.

-= Why use a Advanced Custom field?  =
+= Why use a Advanced Detail field?  =

 For categories with many choices (20+) and which you would like to be able to elaborate on and attach auxiliary information, use the Advanced Detail Field.
 A good example would be if you wished to sort your materials by their creator (photographer, author, etc.) – for each creator, this type of field allows you to create an “entry” for that creator.
 Other examples: donor, institution.
 Internally, this field manages what is typically called a custom post type in wordpress vernacular.